Faith at Work

 FAITH AT WORK PODCAST

-Join pastors Daniel Small, Megan Clunan, and Larry Stratton for the third season of the faith at work podcast!
-This season, we’re going to be unpacking realistic situations that we all face at work and how the gospel speaks to these situations.
+Join pastors Daniel Small, Megan Clunan, and Larry Stratton for the fourth season of the faith at work podcast!
+This season, we’re going to be exploring how the gospel makes a difference both in our relationships at work and the broader workplace culture we’re part of.

 WORKPLACE PRAYER GUIDES